Filroden/fvtt/readme.md

 It lets players and the GM do many actions without opening the character or creature sheet.
 Each action button has a rich tooltip showing the same data available in the sheet.

 **Version History**

+**Version 0.4.1**
+*   Add combat panel with an end turn button that is only visible when token is in combat and it is their turn.
+*   Fixed missing css styles for skill category buttons introduced in v0.4.0
+*   Verified roll initiative button works (in portrait panel).
+*   Changed clear icon in the skills search bar and made it visible only when there is a filter applied.

+**Version 0.4.0**
+Code and css refactor.

+**Version 0.3.2**
+Minor code cleanup.

+**Version 0.3.1**
+The REST button now hides during combat (it is still accessible via the character sheet).

 **Version 0.2.0**
 Includes attack buttons, resistance rolls and the rest action.